Controlled Analyses of Social Biases in Wikipedia Bios

-Finally, we use \textsc{Pivot-slope TF-IDF} matching to facilitate an examination of possible biases and content gaps along gender and race dimensions.
-We compute several metrics over English articles drawn from prior work \cite{wagner2015s} including article length, language availability, edit count, article age, log-odds scores of words in the articles \cite{monroe2008fightin}, and percent of article devoted to common sections.
-Additionally, for the top 10 most edited languages (English, French, Arabic, Russian, Japanese, Italian, Spanish, German, Portuguese, and Chinese), for all target-comparison pairs where both members of the pair are available in the language, we compare article lengths and normalized section lengths.
 In general, we compute if differences in statistics between target and comparison groups are significant using paired t-tests for continuous values (e.g. average article length) and McNemar’s test for dichotomous values (e.g. if article is available in German or not).
 We use Benjaminin Hochberg multiple hypothesis correction for metrics with many hypotheses (e.g. if target or comparison articles are more likely to be available in each of 50 languages).
 Due to space limitations, we discuss a subset of results and provide a webpage with complete metrics.\footnote{ \url{https://anjalief.github.io/wikipedia_bias_viz/} }

 \textbf{Matching Reduces Data Confounds} First, we revisit our motivation by considering how results differ without matching.
 Table \ref{tab:gender_odds} presents the words most associated with biography pages about cis. men and women calculated using log-odds \cite{monroe2008fightin}.
 As shown in previous work, without matching, words highly associated with men include many sports terms, which suggests that directly comparing these biographies could capture athlete/non-athlete differences rather than man/woman differences.
 After matching, these sports terms are replaced by overtly-gendered terms like ``himself'' and ``wife'', showing that matching helps isolate gender as the primary variable of difference between the two corpora.
 Beyond the top log-odds scores, sports terms do occur, but they tend to be more specific and represented on both sides, for example ``WTA'' is women-associated and ``NBA'' is men-associated.